You Is Impossible To Watch Without Joe's Stalker-y Voiceovers

 Joe is a man of many words — at least, he is in his head.
 Since first appearing on our screens in 2018, our anti-hero/supervillain (it changes based on how you look at him) has become notorious for his nonstop internal dialogue.
 He rambles on and on about literally everything, from It makes sense that Joe can’t share his innermost thoughts with anyone but his audience; anyone who heard his spiels would immediately write him off as completely unstable, and rightfully so.
 You've seen his track record.

 What’s happening when Joe is doing his soliloquies, however, is far stranger than the monologues themselves.
-Today, Netflix shared a new video with You fans featuring scenes from the second season, except Joe's voiceovers had been completely edited out.
+On Thursday, Netflix shared a new video with You fans featuring scenes from the second season, except Joe's voiceovers had been completely edited out.
 The results were chilling, to say the least.

 We already knew Joe wasn't shit (again, an actual serial killer), but without his internal dialogue, his creep factor increased by a thousand.
-Though admittedly irrational and chaotic, Joe's voiceovers are his only defense; in his self-rationalizing, we're able to understand our protagonist's intentions and even empathize with him a little bit.
+Though admittedly irrational and chaotic, Joe's voiceovers are his only defence; in his self-rationalising, we're able to understand our protagonist's intentions and even empathise with him a little bit.
 Without his thoughts, Joe is just...scary.

 The video is also an interesting reminder that Badgley does most of his acting in You through the voiceovers.
 When he's filming with his castmates, who have many spoken lines, Badgley as Joe is just there, staring at them with his piercing gaze.
 It's when he's narrating Joe's feelings and reactions that Badgely does most of the heavy lifting on this show.